nilaB97/Group8-Bias/README.md

 Codes belonging to the project "Topic 8- Where are the biases?" of the Deep learning for Natrual Language Processing course Sommer Semester 2022 at Bielefeld University.

+Everything is in the Jupyter Notebook.
+All Functions are commented and can be used as they are described.
+For running the notebook file pathes and models as well as the tokenizers need to be adapted.

 ## Tokenizing the Data